carsonclarke570/BrickHack4/README.txt

 INTRODUCTION
 ------------

-The GigBag app launches a website hosted locally that uses command line arguments to search a specific tour or concert on setlist.fm and creates a Spotify playlist of the resulting set.
+The GigBag app launches a website hosted locally that searches a specific tour or concert on setlist.fm and creates a Spotify playlist of the resulting set.

  * For source code:
    https://github.com/carsonclarke570/BrickHack4